M0NWY/Serial-Over-OOK/README.md

 The methodology was to either collect a full message (90 ish bytes !) and send it or time out (10ms) and send what you've got in the buffer.

 This seems to work.
 It is very slow.

+I used the fs1000a and associated reciver (rf-5v?)